A stable implementation of a data-driven scale-aware mesoscale parameterization: Conclusions and discussion

-Possible future improvements to the proposed parameterization include: (1) Including spatial non-locality \cite{wang2022non} during the training process to potentially reduce the need for a posteriori tuning.
-(2) Using a neural network to improve the prediction of the subgrid stress having the same input features.
-(3) Informing a subgrid model with local physical parameters to improve generalization to unseen flow regimes, in the spirit of scale-aware parameterizations \cite{hallberg2013using, bachman2017scale, jansen2019toward}.
-(4) Imposing physical laws as hard constraints to enhance generalization, as in physics-aware parameterizations \cite{guan2022learning, pawar2023frame}.
-For example, in this work we found that constraining the subgrid model to predict the subgrid stress through an interpretable expression streamlines the generalization to ocean configurations with complex coordinates and topography.
+Possible future improvements to the proposed parameterization include: (1) Coupling the ZB20-based parameterizations with the subgrid kinetic energy equation, as in energetically-consistent parameterizations \cite{jansen2015energy, mak2018implementation}.
+(2) Including spatial non-locality \cite{wang2022non} or temporal memory \cite{zanna2017scale} during the training process to potentially reduce the need for a posteriori tuning.
+(3) Using a neural network to improve the prediction of the subgrid stress from the same input features.
+(4) Informing the subgrid model with local physical parameters to improve generalization to unseen flow regimes \cite{hallberg2013using, bachman2017scale, jansen2019toward}.

-An additional interesting future direction is to apply the developed subgrid parameterizations in eddy-permitting global ocean models to improve the representation of the ocean currents, addressing long-standing biases such as the North Atlantic cold bias \cite{wang2014global, flato2014evaluation}.
+An additional interesting future direction is to apply the developed subgrid parameterizations in eddy-permitting global ocean models to attempt addressing long-standing biases such as the North Atlantic cold bias \cite{wang2014global, flato2014evaluation, chang2023remote}.